 - Meaning: A situation or outcome that is overly optimistic or unrealistic.

 - Example: The marketing team’s projections were full of puppies and rainbows.

 - Meaning: A pleading or pitiful expression.

 - Example: The child gave his mother puppy dog eyes when he wanted a treat.

 - Example: After a long day of walking, my dogs are barking.

 Rain Cats and Dogs

-- Example: It’s raining cats and dogs.
-Look at it pour!
+- Example: It’s raining cats and dogs outside.

 Teach an Old Dog New Tricks